Visualization Selection Guide

 hue='parking_type', alpha=0.5)

-Avoid when: - One axis is categorical — use a box plot or bar chart. - You have millions of points — overplotting makes patterns invisible.
+Avoid when: - One axis is a category — use a box plot or bar chart. - You have millions of points — they overlap and hide the pattern.
 Subsample, use hexbin, or a 2D density plot instead.

 sns.regplot(data=parking_df, x='duration_mins', y='amount',